 Your doctor will start by discussing your symptoms to make sure that they are not caused by any other illness.
 They can do some tests to rule out any physical condition.

-Once it’s established that it’s depression, the action the doctor takes will depend on the severity of your depression and resources available in your area.
+Once depression is established, the action the doctor takes will depend on the severity of your depression and resources available in your area.
 Your experience of depression, low mood or anxiety will be unique to you, so it makes sense if you work with your doctor to find out what sort of care and treatment is going to be most helpful.

 Here are some things your doctor can do: